 38. Theron

 Theron is best known today as the last name of Charlize, but it has a long history of first name usage as well.
-In ranked in the top 500 list in the early 20th century, but dropped out of top 1000 list at the turn of the 20th century.
+It was ranked in the top 500 list in the early 20th century, but dropped out of the top 1000 list at the turn of the 20th century.
 It does sound a bit similar to Theon, but both the names have entirely different meanings.
 The meaning of Theron is ‘hunter’.

 39. Todd